 To fulfill the requirements for a Johnson County contractors license, you will have to:

-- Provide proof of liability and worker’s compensation insurance.
+- Provide proof of worker’s compensation insurance.

 - Appoint a qualifying individual who either has a Bachelor of Science degree in architecture, engineering, or construction science/management OR passes an ICC accredited exam.
 The qualifying individual may be you, the contractor, or any full-time employee.